 The Survey of Science and Engineering Research Facilities is a congressionally mandated, biennial survey that collects data on the amount, construction, repair, renovation, and funding of research facilities, as well as the computing and networking capacities at U.S. colleges and universities.
 The survey is an establishment-based survey completed by institutional coordinators at academic institutions and is a census of all research-performing colleges and universities in the United States that expended at least $1 million in research and development funds in the prior fiscal year.

 - Science and Engineering Workforce

 The Early Career Doctorates Project was developed to gather in-depth information about postdoctoral appointees (postdocs) and other doctorate recipients earning their first doctorate within the past 10 years.
-A methodological study was completed in spring 2013, a pilot study will be conducted in fall 2013, and the full-scale survey will begin in winter 2014.
-The forthcoming survey will include both U.S. and non-U.S. degreed individuals working in U.S. academic institutions, federally funded research and development centers, or the National Institutes of Health intramural research programs.
-The survey will collect information on demographics; professional activities and achievements; work-life balance; mentoring, training, and research opportunities; and career plans and paths.
+A methodological study was completed in spring 2013, a pilot study was conducted in fall 2014, and the full-scale survey will begin in 2015.
+The survey covers both U.S. and non-U.S. degreed individuals working in U.S. academic institutions, federally funded research and development centers, or the National Institutes of Health intramural research programs.
+The survey collects information on demographics; professional activities and achievements; work-life balance; mentoring, training, and research opportunities; and career plans and paths.

 - National Survey of College Graduates[+]